dgerabagi/aiascent-dev/flattened_repo.md

 ### A78.
 V2V Academy - Image Prompts (Young Precocious)
 - **Description:** A comprehensive list of persona-specific image prompts for every page of the "Young Precocious" curriculum in the V2V Academy.
 - **Tags:** v2v, curriculum, images, prompt engineering, persona, young precocious

+### A79.
+V2V Academy - Image Generation Script Guide
+- **Description:** A comprehensive guide for using the `generate_images.mjs` script to automate the creation of visual assets for the V2V Academy curriculum.
+- **Tags:** v2v, curriculum, images, script, automation, guide, tooling
 </file_artifact>

 <file path="src/Artifacts/A1-Project-Vision-and-Goals.md">